 The variety of practical skills and networking that you can gain through activities delivered by the Law School and Careers Service provide a solid foundation for you to further explore career paths open to you.
 We recognise that your postgraduate degree can open many doors for you in a variety of sectors and we are here to support you on that journey.
 We traditionally offer a wide range of initiatives such as mentoring, advocacy, international mooting opportunities and the chance to work in our pro bono law clinics.
-Our annual Law Exhibition hosts over 80 top law firms and chambers, including breakout talks in a diverse range of topics.
-We hope to offer activities in a virtual format, where possible to widen scope for student participation in the future.
+Our Law Spotlight Series hosts over 80 top law firms and chambers, including virtual breakout talks in a diverse range of topics.
+We hope to offer activities in a virtual format, where possible to widen scope for student participation.
 Find out more about our careers and employability provision via our webpages here.

-We have a dedicated Law School Employability Adviser, on hand to provide one-to-one careers support throughout your time as a student here.
-We also have a flourishing alumni network that provides guest lectures throughout the year - with many alumni also taking part in our mentoring schemes.
+We also have a dedicated Law School Employability Adviser, on hand to provide one-to-one careers support throughout your time as a student here.
+We also have a flourishing alumni network who provide guest lectures throughout the year and many of whom are also part of our mentoring schemes.

 Do you offer a law conversion course?